simplesingleton/SSP-simple-singleton-pattern/README.md

     SSP.init();

 <br>
-Also is possible initialize a once module or multiples using comas.
+Also is possible initialize a module per time, or multiples using commas.

     SSP.init(SSP.MyModule());